AsfaMumtaz/Workshop/Frontend - Day 1/README.md

 Clone the GitHub Repository

 Now that you have the code downloaded and pre requisites installed.
-Let jump roght into it!!!
+Let jump right into it!!!

 Run `cat index.html` just to take a quick look at our frontend.
 Now check the Dockerfile